yianlo/Rx_RotationsExchanger/README.md

 Integrated with React, the flux architecture provides real time reflection of all needed data from the database, allowing dynamic updates and minimal server requests.

 ## Todos
-* refactor DateTime to single method in app context improve code maintainability
+* refactor DateTime to single method in app context to improve code maintainability
 * refactor index view for booking to use show partial
 * set up browsing history in localStorage

 ## Future Features
-* **Messaging Model:** complete message history between guest and host for improved ease in trips/ request management
+* **Messaging model:** complete message history between guest and host for improved ease in trips/ request management
-* **Availability mode:** multiple date ranges for each listing's available dates, allowing user to list with more flexibility
+* **Availability model:** multiple date ranges for each listing's available dates, allowing user to list with more flexibility
-* **Favorites mode:** save listings for future trips
+* **Favorites model:** save listings for future trips

 [views]: ./docs/views.md